davide-leone/gas-sensor-drift/README.md

 ## Project Overview

-In real-world applications—such as chemical sensing arrays and High-Performance Computing (HPC) monitoring systems—data distributions evolve over time due to sensor aging, environmental changes, and hardware degradation.
+In real-world applications, such as chemical sensing arrays and High-Performance Computing (HPC) monitoring systems, data distributions evolve over time due to sensor aging, environmental changes, and hardware degradation.

 Using a chronological evaluation protocol (Batches 1–5 for training, Batches 6–10 as sequential test sets), this benchmark evaluates five representative classification algorithms across static and adaptive deployment strategies:
 - **Logistic Regression (LogReg)**